iryna-babich/fretboard-trainer/README.md

 This app will help you memorize the fretboard by guessing the displayed notes.

-Link to the working app: https://iryna-babich.github.io/fretboard-training-app/
+Link to the working app: https://iryna-babich.github.io/fretboard-trainer/

 Technologies used:

-- ReactJS for the logic
+- ReactJS, ES6
 - SCSS for the styles
 - Tone.js for interactive sound effects